scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 A system with an active community ready to respond to the discovered of a new exploit will be resilient.

-A system can be robust, or resilient, or both, or neither.
+A system can be robust, or resilient, both, or neither.
 Robustness and resilience can be in tension with each other.
 For example, the more churn a software project is, measured as a function of the activity of the community and frequency of new commits, the more likely that it will be resilient, responding to new threat information.
 But it is also likely to be less robust, as new code might introduce new software flaws.
-[Nagappan2005]_ and [Nagappan2007]_ find that relative code churn between dependent packages is a significant predictor of system defect.
+[Nagappan2005]_ and [Nagappan2007]_ find that relative code churn between dependent packages is a significant predictor of system defects.

-We refer to a system that is not robust is *fragile*, and a system that is not resilient is *brittle*.
+We refer to a system that is not robust as *fragile*, and a system that is not resilient as *brittle*.
 Fragility and brittleness are two distinct and general ways in which a component of a software ecosystem might be vulnerable.